tgrava/tgrava.github.io/_pages/about.md

   - /about.html
 ---

-No mission statement.
 No big words.
-Just work.
+Just tinkering.

 Find the edge.
 Test it.
 Break it.
 Understand it.

-The map is not the territory.
+What thou seekest, the old world hath already laid bare.
+Go thou and find it anew.

-The model is not the truth.
+The data-generating process is not in or outside your model.
-Marketing is not reality.
+De Finetti knew it.
+But marketing hid it."

-If you get it, good, welcome.
+If you get it, welcome.
-If you don't, good, welcome.
+If you don't, welcome.

 **Polish hides, roughness reveals.**